levjj/esverify/README.md

 ## Supported Features

 * expressions with boolean values, strings, integer and real number arithmetic
-* function pre- and postconditions as well as inline assertions and invariants
+* function pre- and post conditions as well as inline assertions and invariants
 * automatically generates counter-examples for failed assertions
 * runs counter-example as JavaScript code to reproduce errors in dynamic context and differentiate incorrect programs from false negatives